WiIIiam278/PAPIProxyBridge/README.md

 Never invoke `#join()` on calls to `#formatPlaceholders`; this is unsafe.

 PAPIProxyBridge caches resolved requests for 30000 milliseconds (30 seconds), to avoid causing excessive traffic over your servers network channels.
+You can adjust how long to cache for using the `PlaceholderAPI#`

 </details>